-Shah Amanat International Airport is an international airport located in Chittagong, Bangladesh.
-It serves Bangladesh's southeastern port city of Chittagong.
-It is the second biggest international airport in Bangladesh after Shahjalal International Airport in Dhaka, Bangladesh.
+Shah Amanat International Airport is an international airport serving Bangladesh's south-eastern port city of Chittagong.
+Operated and maintained by the Civil Aviation Authority of Bangladesh, it is the second-largest international airport in Bangladesh after Shahjalal International Airport in Dhaka, Bangladesh.

-Although Chittagong has a pleasant climate throughout the year, it is preferable to visit this city in winteras theweather remains quite pleasant during this period.
-Hence, it is best to visit Chittagong from Septemberto March.
+Chittagong has an enjoyable climate throughout the year, but it is preferable to visit the place in winter as the climate remains quite marvellous during this period.
+Chittagong is at its best from September to March.

 Patenga - Patenga is a sea beach of the Bay of Bengal, located 14 kilometres south from the port city of Chattogram, Bangladesh.
 It is near the mouth of the Karnaphuli River.
-It is a renowned and popular tourist spot in Chittagong.
-Swimming into the sea is not recommended as it is not safe.
-The lighting of the area has enhanced to increase the security at night.
-Vendors from the city sell their cold drinks, ice creams and food to the hundreds of tourists here with affordable prices.
-Don't forget to try popular dishes here which is the fried, spicy mud crab served with a small plate full off alafel, garnished with cucumber and onion.
-The beach has a wonderful vibe even in the evening, and people come to enjoy the soothing breeze.
+Patenga is a popular and renowned tourist spot.
+Its width is narrow and swimming into the sea is not recommended.
+Part of the seashore is built-up with concrete walls, and large blocks of stones have been laid to prevent erosion.
+During the 1990s, a host of restaurants and kiosks sprouted out around the beach area.
+Lighting of the area has enhanced the security aspect of visiting at night.
+Nowadays, alcohol peddling is very common on the beach.
+Vendors from the city sell their ice creams, cold drinks and food to the hundreds of tourists who come to Patenga Beach.
+According to the local people, Patenga is the best place for delicious, mouth-watering street food at very low costs.
+One of the popular dishes of the food stands is the fried, spicy mud crab served with a small plate full of falafel, garnished with cucumber and onion.
+The beach has a wonderful cool atmosphere even in the evening, and people come to enjoy the soothing breeze.
+The beach is lined with massive shady palm trees and fishing boats.
+It also has an array of speedboats for visitors.
+The beach, however, is quite sandy, with a few rocky patches.
 Most visitors come to Patenga Beach as it is known for having some of the most stunning sunsets and sunrises in Bangladesh.

-Foy’s Lake - Foy's Lake is a human-made lake located in Chittagong, Bangladesh.
+Foy’s Lake - Foy's Lake is a human-made lake in Chittagong, Bangladesh.
 It was created in 1924 by constructing a dam across the stream that came down from the hills in the northern part of Chittagong.
-It was built to provide water to the residents of railway colony.
+The purpose of creating an artificial lake was to provide water to the residents of railway colony.

 Chittagong Zoo - Chittagong Zoo is a Zoo in Chittagong, Bangladesh.
 With an area of 6 acres of land, it is located about three kilometres north-east of the city, alongside at the entrance of Foy's Lake, opposite the foothills of the mountains of USTC Medical College.